 Learning in a traditional classroom setting assumes certain behavioral strengths – sitting still, focusing on a single task and time management – which can be especially difficult for children with intellectual or developmental differences.
 And when these differences impede a student’s ability to learn, it can create a cycle of negative reinforcement: students may begin to lose confidence or feel unable to learn, making their situations even more challenging.

 When working to improve educational outcomes for students with learning differences, it is essential to focus on cultivating behaviors that will equip each student to reach his or her true potential.

-At Devereux Advanced Behavioral Health’s Leo Kanner Learning Center, creative forms of learning are taking center stage when it comes to building confidence, generating positive behaviors and putting children with differences on a level playing field.
+At Devereux Advanced Behavioral Health’s CIDDS Learning Center, creative forms of learning are taking center stage when it comes to building confidence, generating positive behaviors and putting children with differences on a level playing field.

 About the Devereux CIDDS Center

 The Devereux Children’s Intellectual and Developmental Disabilities Services (CIDDS) center serves children, adolescents and young adults, from birth to 21, with intellectual and developmental disabilities (IDD) – including Autism Spectrum Disorder (ASD) – and emotional and/or behavioral differences.

 Among CIDDS’ comprehensive programs is the CIDDS Learning Center, an approved private school in West Chester, Pa., offering a year-round educational program for residential and day students with an intellectual disability and who present behavioral challenges.
 Nearly all students have a diagnoses of ASD or another mental health disorder; they are referred to the school as a result of behavioral challenges that interfere with their ability to learn in a traditional school environment.